BA 4044 Seminar in Banking

 Study of a problem area in business not analyzed in other courses.
 Topic will change and be announced in advance.
 (1 course unit.)
 Course may be repeated for credit provided different topics are taken.
 Prerequisite: Permission of instructor.

 Explores the nature and dynamics of the entrepreneurial process through readings, case studies, class discussions, and student projects.
 Topics of discussion include idea generation, capital acquisition, market planning, growth and expansion, and operations management.
 Special attention is directed towards characteristics and behaviors required for successful entrepreneurial activity.
 Prerequisites: BA 3014,3024, and ACCT 2134.

 A study of the theory and its application of the duties, responsibilities, problems, and opportunities encountered within the departments of lodging facilities.
 Provides a review of every aspect of lodging management and covers all departments from the front office to finance, from marketing to housekeeping.
-Prerequisite: HRT 1034.
+Prerequisite: BA 3014 or BA 3024.